aguw0kie124/Mai-Shan-Yun-Datathon-Project/README.md

 ## Purpose and Key Insights
 **Purpose:**
-To provide restaurant managers with a single, interactive view of inventory operations by connecting ingredient data, shipments, and menu sales for smarter decision-making.
+To provide Mai-Shan-Yun's managers with a simple interactive view of inventory operations by connecting ingredient data, shipments, and menu sales for smarter decision-making.

 **Key Insights:**
   - Identify high-demand or low-stock ingredients before shortages occur.